YasenPetrov/reports/README.md

 We explore several different methods for producing embeddings and computing similarities.
 We end up with some interesting findings which possibly explain some claims we have found in literature on the subject.
 Our rather short (due to a hard limit in the assignment formulation) report can be found [here](anlp/anlp_cw3.pdf)

-[//]: <> (### Character-level language modelling)

-[//]: <> (In collaboration with Mihaela Stoian We implemented a simple character-level n-gram language model.
-We investigated different smoothing techniques and ways to generate text.
-Also, we tried to derive a metric for the similarity between languages based on n-gram frequencies.
-Our report can be found)

 ## Parallel and Concurrent Programming (National University of Singapore)